A Brief History of the Marque

 Burney Motor Cycles at Tillingbourne Works, Shalford, nr Guildford

-Burney were motorcycles produced from 1923 to 1927; firstly at the John Warwick works in Reading, Berkshire, followed by Twyford and finally from Shalford
+Burney were motorcycles produced from 1923 to 1927; firstly at the John Warrick works in Reading, Berkshire, followed by Twyford and finally from Shalford.

 The design came from Edward Alexander Burney who had designed the original Blackburne engine before World War I and the four-stroke Wrexham-built Powell machines post-war.